control-toolbox/CTDirect.jl/test/docs/AD_backend.md

 Takeaways:
 - `:enzyme` and `:zygote` currently fail (see notes below)
-- the `:optimized` backend (with reverse mode for Hessian) is much faster than full forward mode, but does not scale greatly.
-This is likely due to the increasing cost of computing the Hessian sparsity in terms of allocations and time.
+- the `:optimized` backend (with forward over reverse mode for Hessian) is much faster than full forward mode, but does not scale greatly.
+This is likely due to the increasing cost of computing the Hessian sparsity with SparseConnectivityTracer.jl in terms of allocations and time.
 - manual sparse pattern seems to give better performance for larger problems.
 See also the comparison with Jump that seems to use a different, less sparse but faster method for the Hessian.
+The sparsity pattern detection in JuMP relies on the expression tree of the objective and constraints built from its DSL.

 ![benchmark](AD_backend.png)